hesto2/civilization_vi_apworld/docs/setup_en.md

 - If you do not see the client in the launcher, ensure you have placed the `civ6.apworld` in the correct folder (the `lib/worlds` folder of your Archipelago installation).

-- If you are getting an error: `The remote computer refused the network connection`, that likely indicates the tuner is not actually enabled.
+- If you are getting an error: `The remote computer refused the network connection`, or something else related to the client (or tuner) not being able to connect, it likely indicates the tuner is not actually enabled.
 One simple way to verify that it is enabled is, after completing the setup steps, to go Main Menu -> Options -> Look for an option named "Tuner" and verify it is set to "Enabled"

+- If your game gets in a state where someone has sent you items or you have sent locations but these are not correctly replicated to the multiworld, you can run `/resync` from the Civ 6 client.
+This may take up to a minute depending on how many items there are.

 ## Feedback
 In the offical [Archipelago Discord](https://discord.com/invite/8Z65BR2) under the `future-game-design` channel there is a `civilization-vi` [thread](https://discord.com/channels/731205301247803413/1235473969487024189/1235473969487024189).
 Feel free to ping `@hesto2` with any bugs/thoughts/complaints/wishes/jokes you may have!